 Do you have things like a bicycle, a Jacuzzi, or an exercise bike that’s just sat there, unused?
 Is it that you don’t have time to use them, because you have to work so much just to pay for them?
 Sometimes it seems like all the things we own somehow own us.

-The good news is that there’s a better way.
+The good news is that you can clear your home if you want to.
 Firstly, you need to determine what you really value and what makes you happy.
-Secondly, you need to use cash instead of debt.
+Secondly, you need to use ensure that you’re always using cash instead of debt when you’re buying new items.
 Thirdly, you need to learn how to look at cost and benefit.

 Will you really enjoy that £2,000 mountain bicycle enough?
 Maybe.
 This isn’t about right or wrongs.
 It’s a question of truly seeing your own values.